Development of the Global Coffee Conservation Strategy

 Based on these findings, the strategy was developed which identifies six high priority action items.
 This strategy will be key in preserving coffee genetic resources thereby providing a roadmap for the future sustainability of the crop and the livelihoods dependent on it.

-In 2020, through funding from USDA Foreign Agricultural Service (FAS), the collaborators will be hosting a workshop in Abidjan, Cote d’Ivoire to bring all the key stakeholders together and identify steps to implement the strategy.
+In 2020, through funding from USDA Foreign Agricultural Service (FAS), the collaborators hosted a workshop in Abidjan, Cote d’Ivoire to bring all the key stakeholders together and identify steps to implement the strategy.

 Collaboration on the InSPIRE-Puerto Rico Coffee / Solar Co-Location Project